hmz42/SRS/README.md

 - Individuals with skills create profiles using Angular interfaces.
 - .NET backend and SQL Server database manage skill profiles and facilitate communication.

-#### 5.3 Assumptions and Preconditions
-- Assumes accurate showcasing of skills in profiles.
-- Requires stable internet connection for real-time communication.

 ### Dependencies
 - Dependent on .NET backend, Angular interfaces, and SQL Server database.

+### Assumptions and Preconditions
+- Requires a stable internet connection for real-time updates, with the flexibility for sellers to postpone data updates for a specified period, up to one day, due to internet availability constraints.
+- Assumes accurate information for user accounts.

 ## Non-Functional Requirements

 ### 1. Performance Requirements